 How businesses and brands communicate in crises ranging from terrorism to natural disasters can be mind-boggling.
-We’ve seen the poor results of branding around anniversaries of 9/11, or in the midst of terror events. [link Real-Time Marketing Has to Be Real] Yet, brands still struggle to get it right.
+We’ve seen the poor results of branding around anniversaries of 9/11, or in the midst of terror events.
+Yet, brands still struggle to get it right.

 In the wake of two hurricane-inflicted disasters on the continental United States, we’ve learned new things about brand marketing in real time.
 Houston agency CEO Benjamin Spiegel (MMI Agency) wrote at AdAge that government agencies and first responders made the most of mobile and social technology to issue alerts and critical information before, during and after Hurricane Harvey.
 But self-serving ad pre-rolls, pop-ups and overlays trying to sell products no one wanted at that point in the crisis delayed or disrupted many of those messages.
 Geo-fencing, said Spiegel, could have cordoned off ad serving to the affected region during the storm and its immediate aftermath, so people could receive emergency information without delay.
 That would have been a brand action with real-world impact.